The theme you are going to use is crucial to your blog or website’s success.

 Check the developer’s website for the documentation and Youtube for tutorials on how to configure and use the theme you want to use.
 If you can’t find much my advice is to skip it.

-9. The creator is answering fast to requests?
+9. Is the developer answering fast to requests?

 10. Is your theme popular?